supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 Will I ever be great?

 I envy craftmen.
 I want to solve problems and create things.
 Today I am [seeding passions](https://supermemo.guru/wiki/Setting_goals_can_change_your_life#Seeding_passions), building dreams, I want to thrive.
 See [(Youtube) How bad do you want it?](https://www.youtube.com/watch?v=lsSC2vx7zFQ).
-Motivational videos can be kinda cheesy but the core idea is killer in this one, it fits my world view.
+Motivational videos can be kinda cheesy but the core idea is killer in this one, it connects to my world view.
 When you want something as bad as you want to breathe, then you'll achieve it.
 I used to watch this every morning when I was younger.

 ## **Anything but applicable is useless**